ExtremeAddons/hdri_maker_docs/docs/_build/html/_sources/faqs.rst.txt

 ------------------------------------------------------------------------------------------------------------------------

-Posso usare le mie librerie?
+Can I use my libraries?
 ******************************

-Si, ma attenzione!
-Se sono librerie create con HDRi Maker si.
-Nel caso in cui tu abbia delle librerie di immagini HDR o EXR puoi creare delle librerie personalizzate in HDRi Maker con l'uso di Batch Save.
-Questo strumento compreso in HDRi Maker ti permette di importare in batch anche centinaia di Sfondi HDR/EXR in un colpo solo, questo fa si che esso crei una categoria nella libreria "USER Library" in maniera da avere in HDRi Maker tutte le tue librerie personalizzate.
+Yes, but be careful!
+If they are libraries created with HDRi Maker yes.
+In the case in which you have HDR or EXR image libraries you can create custom libraries in HDRi Maker with the use of Batch Save.
+This tool included in HDRi Maker allows you to import in batch even hundreds of HDR / EXR backgrounds in one go, this makes it so that it creates a category in the library "USER Library" so as to have in HDRi Maker all your custom libraries.

 ------------------------------------------------------------------------------------------------------------------------